 - Using a 2.5 to 3 inch biscuit cutter, cut biscuits out of dough (do not twist your cutter, this will seal the edges).
 Reform leftover dough gently and continue cutting until all dough is used up.

-- Place biscuits into prepared pan or baking sheet, with edges of biscuits touching each other.
-Bake for 18-22 minutes, or until golden brown across the tops.
+- Place biscuits into prepared skillet or baking sheet, with edges of biscuits touching each other.
+Bake for about 18-22 minutes, or until golden brown across the tops.

 Equipment Recommendations